 Animals have a variety of noises and even relatively closely related animals can sound completely different from one another.
 This applies even to animals within the same species—certain tiny dog breeds have deep barks because they're either sized-down versions of large dogs or they were bred for their bark (for example, beagles).

 This is often due to mixing up species.
 Animals who look similar or belong in the same general family are assumed to sound alike, when in reality they don't.
-Common examples include foxes sounding like dogs, wolves sounding like dogs, big cats all sounding like tigers, all birds of prey sounding like red-tailed hawks, and zebras sounding like horses.
-Special mention must go to the frog.
-Only one type of frog goes "ribbit".
+Common examples include foxes, wolves and hyenas sounding like dogs, all big cats sounding like tigers, all seabirds sounding like herring gulls, zebras sounding like horses, and penguins sounding like ducks.
+Special mention must go to frogs.
+Only one type of frog goes "ribbit", the Pacific tree frog.
 It lives in Hollywood.
 Go figure.

 Animals making the wrong noises isn't specific to fictional works.
 Even some educational documentaries will re-dub animals' voices or add in incorrect noises because viewers expect animals to sound a certain way.